mrprim/dice-roller/README.md

 The number of dice to use to calculate the total of a roll, keeping those with the lowest value.

 Valid values: Integer

+#### Reroll Dice Above N (! or !N)
+Dice that roll N or above are rerolled.
+If N is left blank then it is set to the maximum value of the dice.

+Valid values: Integer